MarwaKhalid/MarwaKhalid/README.md

 # Hello!
 My name is Marwa Khalid. 👋🏼

  ## About Me
- •	🎓 Studying Computer Science at Concordia University
+ •	🎓 Studying Software Engineering at Concordia University

  •	🎮 🔐 Passionate about Game Development, Cybersecurity, Programming and Project Management